limeohme/js-theory/DSnA.md

 [Knight Through the Board](https://www.freecodecamp.org/news/backtracking-algorithms-explained/)

 ### Trees
+A tree is a hierarchical data structure defined as a collection of nodes.
+Nodes represent value and nodes are connected by edges.
+A tree has the following properties:

+- The tree has one node called root.
+The tree originates from this, and hence it does not have any parent.
+- Each node has one parent only but can have multiple children.
+- Each node is connected to its children via edge.

 **Node**
 A node is an entity that contains a key or value and pointers to its child nodes.